 Priority Transportation Fund Revenues.
-The General Assembly established the Priority Transportation Fund in 2000 under § 33.2-1527 of the Virginia Code, which was amended in (i) the first enactment clause of Chapter 896 of the Acts of the General Assembly of the Commonwealth of Virginia 2007 Regular Session ("Chapter 896") and (ii) the first enactment clause of Chapter 766.
+The General Assembly established the Priority Transportation Fund in 2000 under Section 33.2-1527 of the Virginia Code, which was amended in (i) the first enactment clause of Chapter 896 and (ii) the first enactment clause of Chapter 766.
 The Priority Transportation Fund is a special non-reverting fund of the Transportation Trust Fund held in the state treasury.
 All revenues as may be designated in an appropriation act by the General Assembly for deposit to the Priority Transportation Fund shall be paid into the state treasury and credited to the Priority Transportation Fund.
 Effective July 1, 2013, such revenues include:

-- (1) One-third of the revenues derived from the annual license tax imposed on insurance companies doing business in the Commonwealth under Chapter 25 of Title 58.1 of the Virginia Code, with certain adjustments as described below (the "PTF Insurance Tax Revenues"); - (2) A certain portion of the revenues derived from taxes imposed on motor fuels under the Virginia Fuels Tax Act, Chapter 22 (§ 58.1-2200 et seq.) of Title 58.1 of the Virginia Code (the "PTF Motor Fuels Tax Revenues"); - (3) All revenues that exceed the official forecast, pursuant to § 2.2-1503 of the Virginia Code, for (i) the Highway Maintenance and Operating Fund and (ii) the allocation to highway and mass transit improvement projects as set forth in § 33.2-1526 of the Virginia Code, but not including any amounts that are allocated to the Commonwealth Port Fund and the Commonwealth Airport Fund under such section; and - (4) Any other such funds as may be transferred, allocated, or appropriated
+- (1) One-third of the revenues derived from the annual license tax imposed on insurance companies doing business in the Commonwealth under Chapter 25 of Title 58.1 of the Virginia Code, with certain adjustments as described below (the "PTF Insurance Tax Revenues"); - (2) A certain portion of the revenues derived from taxes imposed on motor fuels under the Virginia Fuels Tax Act, Chapter 22 (Section 58.1-2200 et seq.) of Title 58.1 of the Virginia Code (the "PTF Motor Fuels Tax Revenues"); - (3) All revenues that exceed the official forecast, pursuant to Section 2.2-1503 of the Virginia Code, for (i) the Highway Maintenance and Operating Fund and (ii) the allocation to highway and mass transit improvement projects as set forth in Section 33.2-1526 of the Virginia Code, but not including any amounts that are allocated to the Commonwealth Port Fund and the Commonwealth Airport Fund under such section; and - (4) Any other such funds as may be transferred, allocated, or appropriated